Nikolay V. Kuznetsov

-Nikolay Vladimirovich Kuznetsov (Николай Владимирович Кузнецов; born 13 May 1979 in Leningrad, USSR) is a specialist in nonlinear dynamics and control theory.
+Nikolay Vladimirovich Kuznetsov (Николай Владимирович Кузнецов; born 13 May 1979 in Leningrad, USSR) is a specialist in nonlinear dynamics and control theory, and the founder of the theory of hidden oscillations.

 Academic career

 He graduated from the St. Petersburg University, Department of Theoretical Cybernetics chaired by V.A.
 Yakubovich, in 2001.
 In 2004 he received Candidate of Science degree (supervisor G.A.
 Leonov) and in 2016 Doctor of Science degree (Habilitation) from St. Petersburg University.
 From 2003 Nikolay Kuznetsov has been working in St. Petersburg University and now he is Full professor (tenured) and Head of the Department of Applied Cybernetics there.
 Since 2018 the research group chaired by Kuznetsov has been awarded the status of the Leading Scientific School (Center of Excellence) of Russia in the field of mathematics and mechanics.
 In 2020 he was named Professor of the Year in the field of mathematics and physics in Russia.

 Since 2018, Kuznetsov is Head of the Laboratory of information and control systems at the Institute for Problems in Mechanical Engineering of the Russian Academy of Science.
 In 2022, Nikolay Kuznetsov was elected a member of the Russian Academy of Science.

 In 2008, Kuznetsov defended his Ph.D. degree at the University of Jyväskylä, Finland (supervisors P. Neittaanmäki, G.A.
 Leonov).